ahmedbda/web-gradient-picker/README.md

 ## Key features

-Dynamic Theming: Instant switching between animated gradient themes using React useState
+* **Dynamic Theming:** Instant switching between animated gradient themes using React useState
-Animation: Smooth background movement with optimized CSS At-rules
+* **Animation:** Smooth background movement with optimized CSS At-rules
-Modern UI: Transparent control panel with a glass effect and a responsive tooltip
+* **Modern UI:** Transparent control panel with a glass effect and a responsive tooltip
-Customization: Custom Tailwind color palette for maintainable and consistent styling
+* **Customization:** Custom Tailwind color palette for maintainable and consistent styling

-## Technical stack

-React: UI design
-Tailwind CSS: CSS framework
-Vite: Fast build tool
-Vercel: Online hosting

 ## Project purpose
 This project made me work on the fundamentals of component-based architecture and dynamic state control using with React and gain proficiency in the utility-first methodology, learning to compose styles quickly, implement responsive design, and configure custom themes for colors and utilities with Tailwind

+Technical stack: React, Tailwind CSS, Vite, Vercel

 ## Available gradients